kenbanks-peng/bintui/README.md

 # bin

-`bin` is a macOS terminal UI for finding executable files in local projects and publishing them under stable command names.
-It manages those names as symbolic links in `$XDG_BIN_HOME` or `~/.local/bin`.
+`bin` is a macOS terminal TUI for any dev who has lots of scattered executables and scripts, and would like a quick way to find them and have them in your path via a common bin folder.

 ## Install